-Game of Thrones Season 7 premieres on Sunday, July 16, 2017.
+The Final Season of Game of Thrones premieres on Sunday, July 16, 2017.
 So I thought it was time to go over the numerous ways HBO is available to you without a cable TV subscription.
-Just last year cord cutters were devoid of ways to watch HBO.
-Now there are nearly as many outlets for HBO without cable as there are dead Starks.
+Just a few years ago cord cutters were devoid of ways to watch HBO.
+Now there are nearly as many places to watch HBO Online as there are dead Starks.

 HBO’s streaming service is top notch.
 Aside from Game of Thrones, HBO’s biggest hit ever, you receive all the original content offered by HBO.
-Hit shows like Silicon Valley, Veep, Girls, The Leftovers and more are all at your fingertips.
+Hit shows like True Detective, Silicon Valley, Veep, Westworld and more are all at your fingertips.
 Furthermore, it’s not just the current seasons that are available, but the entire HBO originals archive.

 Think of all the Original Series HBO has produced over the years.
 These HBO streaming services provide access to nearly all of it on demand.
 Furthermore, you have on-demand access to a movie catalog that rivals Netflix and Amazon Prime.